ctechhindi/CodeIgniter-API-Controller/readme.md

-# CodeIgniter API Controller v.1.1.6
+# CodeIgniter API Controller v.1.1.7

+This extension is powered by `Jeevan Lal`.

 ## Files